dechristopher/meraki-ap-crypto-ticker/README.md

-# Meraki AP SSID Cryptocurrency Ticker
+# Meraki SSID Cryptocurrency Ticker

 Ever wanted BTC or ETH prices available at a moment's notice from any WiFi enabled device?
 Look no further!